It’s 76 degrees outside. OMG. What a day, and on February 1. Guess that means it’s time to take down the Christmas decorations.

 I was doubtful, having too often bitten into the mature green beans, only to chew for a few seconds and then look around for a paper napkin so I could spit them out.
 But the Cook’s people sounded sure of themselves, and I was feeling really tired of broccoli and asparagus (yes, even asparagus), so I bought those big, fat, supermarket green beans.
 And was completely amazed.
 I got a half pound for the two of us for dinner, and they disappeared before I could get a third helping.
 Yup.
 Thirds.

-So here it is, courtesy of Cook’s Illustrated.
+So here it is, adapted from Cook’s Illustrated.

 Roasted Sesame Green Beans